VDA5050/VDA5050/VDA5050_EN.md

 3)	**is vehicle still executing an order or waiting for an update?**:
 Is `nodeStates` not empty or is `actionStates` containing states which are neither `FAILED` nor `FINISHED`?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
 Vehicle might still have a horizon and therefore waiting for an update and executing an order.

-4) **is start of new order close enough to current position?**:	Is the vehicle already standing on the node, or is in the nodes deviation range (see also chapter 6.6.1)?
+4) **is start of new order close enough to current position?**:	Is the vehicle already standing on the node, or is it in the nodes deviation range (see section "[Concept and logic](#661-concept-and-logic)")?

 5) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the vehicle?